English

 B Window

-The single Kitchen window that looks out onto B Site.
+The single Market window that looks out onto B Site.

 CT Spawn

-The area where Counter-Terrorists spawn and rotate to A or B Sites.
+The area where Counter-Terrorists spawn before rotating to A or B.

 CT